 To complete a whole House Functioning, water management has an important role in the process.

 Therefore, water consumption of participating units will be measured during Competition.
 The scoring will the calculated using the meter's initial value (beginning of the Competition phase) and the end value (end of the Competition phase).
 The Team with the lowest water consumption will achieve the maximum points.
+Reduced points are earned if the house's water consumption is between the lowest consumption and twice the houses' average consumption.

-The points for the rest of the Teams will be determined linearly in relation to the water consumed by the winning Team.
-SDE23 Executives will perform a daily reading of the meters in order to verify the functioning of the measuring system.
-In relation to the water meters, Teams must take the following into account:
+Reduced point values will be scaled linearly.
+No points are earned if the house's water consumption is equal to or higher than twice the houses' average consumption.
+SDE25 Executives will perform a daily reading of the meters in order to verify the functioning of the measuring system.
+In relation to the water meters.
+Teams must take the following into account:

-- Water meters will be supplied by the SDE23 Host City Executives; - The water meter's model and size will be announced to the teams through the SDE23 WAT.
+- Water meters will be supplied by the SDE25 Host City Executives: - The water meter's model and size will be announced to the Teams through the SDE25 WAT.
 Its selection will be in accordance with the European Union directive MID. (the typical length of water meters is about 150 mm, without considering connecting parts.)

-Water meters will be installed between the water pump and the water distribution circuit of the unit (LDU).
+Water meters will be installed between the water pump and the water distribution circuit of the unit (HDU).
 The nominal diameter of the inlet and outlet of meters is 15 mm.
 Teams will choose upstream and downstream pipes compatible with the meter inlet and outlet diameters.
 If the pipes' diameters are not compatible, Teams must provide the required connection fittings to perform the adaptation.
 The Team should provide two valves, one upstream and the other one downstream the meter.
 These valves will allow shutting (closing) the water flow, if there are any problem with the meters.
 Water meters should be accessible, and their location must permit easy reading of their measurements.
 Teams must submit a drawing showing where and how they plan to place the meters.
 They must also include details showing that the meter is accessible and including valves, connections, and any other necessary fittings.
-Meter location must be approved by the SDE23 Host City Executives.
+Meter location must be approved by the SDE25 Host City Executives.